 Silicon Valley tries to disrupt the world — and the world says “no.”

-Facebook could have so much power that governments could no longer stop them.
+Facebook could have so much power that governments couldn’t stop them.
 It would be the Silicon Valley dream.

 And Facebook would become the “digital identity” provider to the world.
-If you wanted to use money, you’d have to go through Facebook.
+If you wanted to use money at all, you’d have to go through Facebook.